ctippur/swaggeralliance/README.md

 This effort aims at integrating code generated via swagger codegen with other api gateway providers like aws.

 ### Advantages:
 Ideally, this should significantly cut down the time it takes to develop API's and deploy it.
 The idea here is to leverage existing tools available to glue things together.
-As a first phase, we are looking at integrating swagger
+As a first phase, we are looking at integrating swagger with AWS API gateway.

 ## Flow
 Based on design first approach (read [link]: https://swaggerhub.com/blog/api-design/design-first-or-code-first-api-development/ for use cases that support design first approach), an ideal flow would be to: